webosose-emulator/build-webos/README.md

 Building
 ========
-To configure the build for the raspberrypi3 or qemux86 and to fetch the sources:
+To configure the build for the qemux86 virtualbox and to fetch the sources:

-    For raspberrypi3
-    $ ./mcf -p 0 -b 0 raspberrypi3

-    For qemux86
     $ ./mcf -p 0 -b 0 qemux86

 The `-p 0` and `-b 0` options set the make and bitbake parallelism values to the number of CPU cores found on your computer.

 To kick off a full build of webOS OSE, make sure you have at least 100GB of disk space available and enter the following:

-    $ make webos-image
+    $ make webos-image    --> This will fail right now
+    $ make mesa           --> This will succeeding

 This may take in the neighborhood of two hours on a multi-core workstation with a fast disk subsystem and lots of memory, or many more hours on a laptop with less memory and slower disks or in a VM.